outdreamer/build-a-cure/docs/tasks/systematize_solution_automation.md

 					- position
 				- integrate
 					- merge

-		- derive (create an output certainty by resolving an uncertainty in a connection/other interaction, given an input certainty)
+		- derive (create a certainty by resolving an uncertainty in a connection/other interaction, given a certainty, using other info than the target output certainty & other methods than info like inference/filtering/requirements)
-			- find/build/generate a structure (like a function), given relevant info
+			- derive a structure from its:
+				- opposites
+				- limits/requirements
+				- connections
+				- definition
+				- adjacent structures
+				- attributes/functionality
-				- find/build/generate a function
+				- inputs/outputs
+				- descriptive/generative/determining attributes/structures/functions
+			- derive missing info, using input info & alternate functions/structures than info functions, such as 'logical implications/inference'
-					- find/build/generate inputs from outputs
+				- derive inputs given just info about outputs
-					- find/build/generate variable interaction structures (like the 'connection between independent/dependent variables')
+				- derive variable interaction structures (like the 'connection between independent/dependent variables'), given just data point info
-				- find/build/generate a structure
-					- find/build/generate a missing structure given a partial structure
+				- derive a missing structure given just info about the partial structure

 	- interface operations